-The Dwelling Place services are delivered by 6 full-time and 5 part-time staff and over 175 volunteers.
+The Dwelling Place services are delivered by 10 full-time and 4 part-time staff and typically 175 volunteers (in 2020, 80 volunteers due to the pandemic).
 Our Board of Directors provides strategic direction and financial oversight.
 Our board, staff, partners and other stakeholders work together to ensure the program provides critical care and services for women and children.

-The Dwelling Place 2018 Service Highlights
+The Dwelling Place 2020 Service Highlights

-Successfully housed and served 20 women and 25 children (16 of the women are mothers).
+Successfully housed and served 30 women and 37 children (20 of the women are mothers).

-We received calls for help from 385 women with 379 children-all victims of domestic abuse.
+We received calls for help from 211 women with children- all victims of domestic abuse.
+(Note: Due to Covid 19, calls increased in spring 2020 and decreased as Covid 19 Relief funds were distributed in the summer and fall.)